 Our mission in the Office of Advanced Practice is to recruit and retain the best providers and help them practice at the top of their license.

-You must complete the required paperwork from the Office of Observation and Learning Experience (OLE) before you can begin any clinical hours.
-You may contact them directly at OLEstudents@uky.edu.
-All forms from the OLE office must be completed and turned in at least two weeks prior to your expected start date.
+- Once you have received approval from the Office of Advanced Practice, you must obtain a second approval from the Office of Observation and Learning Experience (OLE).
 You cannot begin any clinical hours until you have an ID badge, and you must display the student placard with the badge at all times while obtaining clinical hours.